hankbao/libreboot/docs/git/index.md

 **release/oldbuildsystem/**, containing bucts, flashrom and all other required resources for building them.

-You\'ll find that the files libreboot\_util.tar.xz and libreboot\_src.tar.xz have been created, under **release/oldbuildsystem/**.
+You'll find that the files libreboot\_util.tar.xz and libreboot\_src.tar.xz have been created, under **release/oldbuildsystem/**.